 How to Complete a Direct Rollover

-Your assigned retirement tax professional will work with you to establish a new Self-Directed IRA account at a new FDIC and IRS approved IRA custodian.
+Your assigned tax attorney and paralegal will work with you to establish a new Self-Directed IRA account at a new FDIC and IRS approved IRA custodian.
 With a direct rollover from a defined contribution plan, the plan participant must initiate the direct rollover request.
 What this means is that the plan participant must request the movement of 401(k) plan funds to the new IRA custodian, not the IRA custodian, like with an IRA transfer.
-Your assigned retirement tax professional will assist you in completing the direct rollover request form which will allow you to move your 401(k), 403(a), 403(b), 457(b), or defined benefit plan assets to your new IRA account.
+Your assigned tax attorney will assist you in completing the direct rollover request form which will allow you to move your 401(k), 403(a), 403(b), 457(b), or defined benefit plan assets to your new IRA account.

-A direct Self-Directed IRA Rollover may be accomplished by any reasonable means of direct payment to an IRA.
+A direct rollover may be accomplished by any reasonable means of direct payment to an IRA.
 Regulations state that the reasonable means may include, wire, mailing check to new IRA custodian, or mailing check made out to new IRA custodian to plan participant.

 Reporting a Direct Rollover

 When an individual directly rolls over a qualified retirement plan distribution to a Traditional IRA, the employer is generally required to report the distribution on an IRS Form 1099-R, using Code G in Box 7, Direct rollover and rollover contribution.
 The receiving IRA administrator would them be required to report the amount as a rollover distribution in Box 2 of IRS Form 5498.